OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 made a find/call function as this is a better way

 Since we implented the find and call function, we implemented the calculate total cost and the extract total vacation summary, by creating a list (booked_holidays) and iterating over it using the call function to call calculate_cost and describe_package functions and appending them to a new list, which is summed for the cost and returned in the summary function.

+we adjusted the functions to be directly connected to the the VacationBookingSummary so when a  instance is created it checks the search term which  has to be in ["_class"]["_classname"] and from there it utilizes the functions depending if the search term is None or "something".